AReD-Soft/I-Finder/README.md

 Perfectworld interfaces .xml finder.

 #### Purposes
-Find .xml interface files easily.
+Find .xml interface files easily.<br>
 To manually edit the interface, change the text and language.

 #### How to Use :